Blue-Fire-Modding/Blue-Fire-Dye-Mod-Template/README.md

 How to use this Template:

-Download the zip file and open the unreal engine project in Unreal Engine 4.25.4
+Download the zip file and open the unreal engine project in Unreal Engine 4.25.4(Obviously extract the zip first)

 Edit the colour values in the parameters of Player_Clothes_Basic to change the colours of the tunic